Contractor installing a full drywall sheet to repair water-damaged wall section after removing damaged drywall

 Minor ceiling leak with quick dryingSometimesEvaluate condition before repair

-If you’re unsure whether drywall can be saved, a full decision guide will be available in our upcoming article on can wet drywall be saved, which explores detailed repair thresholds and recovery limits.
+If you’re unsure whether the drywall can be saved, use our full decision guide on whether wet drywall can be saved, which explains when repair is realistic and when replacement is safer.

 Frequently Asked Questions About Fixing Water-Damaged Drywall